 I wrote for other blogs.
 Each post contained a bio with a link to my blog.
 The bio brought more visitors to my blog, which produced more income.

-Here are some things you can do to find freelance writing work on other blogs.
+Here are some things you can do to find freelance writing work:

 - Start by networking with other bloggers.
 Visit their blogs, read them and leave comments.

-- As you get to know other bloggers, offer to write guest posts on their blogs.
+- As you get to know other bloggers, offer to write on their blogs.

 - Eventually, you’ll know them well enough that you’ll feel comfortable asking if they’re hiring.
 If they say no, ask them to keep you in mind and ask if they know others who might be hiring writers.